alexanderjulo/blogen/README.md

 For all time dependent vars applies the fact, that of no date is given the file modification date is used.

 ## Blogging
 Create files that end with `.md` in `pages` if you want pages and `posts` in posts.
 The part before the `.md` will also be the url of you page/post for now.
 Configuration is done via YAML.
 Create at least a `title`-tag in the beginning of the file.
+For now title, date, tags and slug are supported.
 There will be more supported tags in the future.

+A minimal example would look like this:

+	title: Title of the post or page

+	text

+A more advanced example would like this:

+	title: Title of the post or page
+	date: 2012-06-18 18:30
+	tags: [we, are, tags, "many tags"]
+	slug: "i/am/a/custom-url"

 ## Building
 Just run: